-Find a quiet place, preferably in nature, and take ten to 20 minutes to contemplate what the above image means to you as it relates to the reading of Matthew 8:5-13, then choose as many of the following suggestions as you would like to express your thoughts and feelings outwardly
+Find a quiet place, preferably in nature, and take ten to 20 minutes to contemplate what the above image means to you as it relates to the reading of John 11:1-45, then choose as many of the following suggestions as you would like to express your thoughts and feelings outwardly.

-- In your journal, write a free-flow of thoughts and descriptive images as they come to you, or draw a picture regarding the photo and its relationship to trusting God will help you in your crises.
+- In your journal, write a free-flow of thoughts and descriptive images as they come to you, or draw a picture regarding the picture and its relationship to trusting God no matter how you feel.

-- Decide on your own creative way to express your feelings and thoughts regarding the picture and its relationship to God being with you.
+- Decide on your own creative way to express your feelings and thoughts regarding the picture and its relationship to trusting God no matter how you feel.